kkliuiev-clgx/cypress-ui-test-app/README.md

 >
 > 4. Pay attention that 'First Name' field exists and and has 'First Name' placeholder
 >
-> 5. Pay attention that 'Lasst Name' field exists and and has 'Last Name' placeholder
+> 5. Pay attention that 'Last Name' field exists and and has 'Last Name' placeholder
 >
 > 6. Pay attention that 'Username' field exists and and has 'Username' placeholder
 >